AnaSoles/LANG_Danis_BankWords/README.md

 Its properties are:

-- Meaning in english,
+- Meaning in english.
-- Grammatical property (adjective, verbs, noun, etc)
+- Grammatical property (adjective, verbs, noun, etc).
-- Sound
+- Sound (mp3).
-- Phoneme
+- Phoneme.
-- Sentence that contains the word
+- Sentence that contains the word.
-- English sentence's translation
+- English sentence translation.

 ## Source